vinnywiz/Peer-to-Peer-Lending/README.md

 - For categorical variables: imputation using mode

 ### b.
 Data Exploration
-We created several exploratory data analysis plots using seaborn and plotly's Python library in order to build high-level intuition of some of the relationships between different features.
+We created several exploratory data analysis plots using seaborn and matplotlib Python libraries in order to build high-level intuition of some of the relationships between different features.

 A plot of distribution of borrowed amount by loan term